xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 ## Overview

-The **xPack GNU ARM Embedded GCC** can be installed automatically, via xpm (the recommended method), or manually, by downloading and unpacking one of the portable archives.
+The **xPack GNU Arm Embedded GCC** can be installed automatically, via xpm (the recommended method), or manually, by downloading and unpacking one of the portable archives.

 ## Easy install

-The easiest way to install GNU ARM Embedded GCC is by using the **binary xPack**, available as [`@xpack-dev-tools/arm-none-eabi-gcc`](https://www.npmjs.com/package/@xpack-dev-tools/arm-none-eabi-gcc) from the [`npmjs.com`](https://www.npmjs.com) registry.
+The easiest way to install GNU Arm Embedded GCC is by using the **binary xPack**, available as [`@xpack-dev-tools/arm-none-eabi-gcc`](https://www.npmjs.com/package/@xpack-dev-tools/arm-none-eabi-gcc) from the [`npmjs.com`](https://www.npmjs.com) registry.